danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 ## CHAPTER 1 Reliable, Scalable, and Maintainable Applications
 > When building an application, we still need to figure out which tools and which approaches are the most appropriate for the task at hand.
+### Scalability
+#### Describing Performance
+> If you take your list of response times and sort it from fastest to slowest, then the median is the halfway point: for example, if your median response time is 200ms, that means half your requests return in less than 200ms, and half your request take longer than that.
+The median is also known as the 50th percentile(p50).
+> In order to figure out how bad your outliers are, you can look at higher percentiles: the 95th, 99th, and 99.9th percentiles are common.
+> High percentiles of response times, also known as tail latencies, are important because they directly affect users' experience of the service.
+For example, Amazon describes response time requirements for internal servicesin terms of the 99.9th percentile, even though it only affects 1 in 1000 requests.
+This is because the customers with the slowest requests are often those who have the most data on their accounts because they have made many purchases—that is, they’re the most valuable customers.
+It’s important to keep those customers happy by ensuring the website is fast for them.

 ## CHAPTER 2 Data Models and Query Languages
 ### Relational Versus Document Database Today